 The majority of the teachers are male, 22 (73%), and their counterparts, 8 (27%), are female.
 This shows that in secondary schools, there is a persistently high number of male teachers compared to female teachers, calling for employers to consider gender balance in deploying teachers without compromising the subjects of specialization and education quality provision in secondary schools.

-Table 3: Age of the respondents
+Table 3.
+Age of the respondents